-According to Overland Elementary's 2018-2019 School Improvement Plan, Overland's Leadership team developed goals to address improvement within the Growth and Achievement categories.
+According to Overland Elementary's 2019-2020 School Improvement Plan, Overland's Leadership team developed goals to address improvement within the Growth and Achievement categories.
+Our goals have remained the same as we know that it is the right work.
+With the lack of State data this year due to COVID-19 we will continue working with the same goals.
 These goals proved to be partially successful as Overland met the targets outlined in the Achievement indicator.
 However, our data showed a decrease in the Growth indicator.
-Analyzing the year-end data it appears that we have maintained our standing in the Equity indicator.
+Analyzing the year end data it appears that we have maintained our standing in the Equity indicator.
 This leaves the Growth indicator as the score most in need of our focus.
 As a Title I school if we focus on bringing our lower achieving students to proficiency, without losing sight of the growth that our higher achieving students are making, our success rate trends upward.
-With this analysis in mind Overland will create a goal focused on the Growth indicator and a secondary goal focused on the Equity indicator.
+With this analysis in mind Overland will create a continuation goal focused on the Growth indicator and a secondary goal focused on the Equity indicator.
+A celebration for Overland in the last year would be the scores that our ELP students achieved.
+In almost every grade Overland out-performed the state in terms of goals being met.
+It is clear that as students proceed through the years the gap becomes smaller between Overland's scores and the State scores.
+In the 4th grade level Overland fell below the state level by one percent.
+This is something that we will continue to observe and plan to address through our work with PLC and the Response to Intervention professional development.